 Yosemite National Park has nearly 1,200 square miles of towering granite, alpine lakes and ancient sequoia trees.
 It’s understandable if you want to drive straight there from San Francisco so that you can start exploring without delay.
 But consider taking a beat and doing the San Francisco to Yosemite road trip at a slower pace.

-This guide will help you find additional stops along the drive from San Francisco to Yosemite that feature California’s Native American culture, gold rush history, cool hikes and culinary tourism.
+This is on California’s most scenic drives and our guide will help you find additional stops along the way from San Francisco to Yosemite which feature California’s Native American culture, gold rush history, cool hikes and culinary tourism.

 This guide is organized around four major sections of the drive: SF to Yosemite’s southern reaches, Yosemite Valley, Northern Yosemite and the return from Yosemite to San Francisco.
 Each section suggests four things to do.